jrolfe777/personal-finance-starter/docs/workshop.md

 **Action:** First, enter the following prompt into the chat:

-> Based on the PRD, and using the vitest framework, create a new test file at `src/flows/tests/debt-calculator.test.ts` with a suite of failing unit tests for the "Debt Payoff Calculator" flow.
-These tests should cover the core logic defined in the acceptance criteria.
+> Based on the PRD, create a new test file at `src/flows/tests/debt-calculator.test.ts` with a suite of failing unit tests for the for the core business logic.
+Use the existing vitest framework and avoid adding any new dependencies.
 The tests will obviously fail since the implementation doesn't exist yet.
+Do NOT test UI interactions or component rendering.

 **(Wait for the AI to generate the new test file, and be sure to save it.)**